2008–09 Irish Cup

-The 2008–09 Irish Cup was the 129th edition of Northern Ireland's premier football knock-out cup competition.
+The 2008–09 Irish Cup was the 129th edition of the Irish Cup, Northern Ireland's premier football knock-out cup competition.
 The competition began on 25 October 2008 with the first round and ended on 9 May 2009 with the final.

 Linfield were the defending champions, winning their third consecutive Irish Cup the previous season after a 2–1 win over Coleraine in the 2008 final.
 This season they reached the semi-finals, but were defeated by Cliftonville.
 Crusaders went on to lift the trophy, beating Cliftonville 1–0 in the final.
 In doing so, they earned a place in the second qualifying round of the 2009–10 UEFA Europa League.

 Results

 First round

 The matches were played on 25 October and 1 November 2008.